Dr-Syn/cw-keyboard/README.md

 lookups.py holds the translation.
 Please note the use of the AA prosign to indicate the return key and the AS prosign for a space.

+Standard '........' is backspace - so don't mess up very often ;-)

 Also, '--.-.-' has been assigned to a 'shift' indicator.
 This should act as per a shift key on the keyboard - e.g. shift + a = A and shift + 1 = !

 Some characters on the keyboard are missing; if you wand them, add them to the kbmap in lookups.py by their scan codes, and add some means of invoking them into the morse dict.